iirisirenee-max/IXVYN/README.md

    ```bash
    npm start
    ```
-   Open your browser and direct it to `http://localhost:3000` to interact with the environment.
+   Open your browser and direct it to `http://localhost:3000` to interact with the environment..

 ---